 Why Agile is more important than ever

-The past eight months of supporting customers to achieve successful change, in the midst of a pandemic, have reinforced for me how important it is for our organisations to be agile, and that an Agile approach can help with this.
+The past few months of supporting customers to achieve successful change, in the midst of a pandemic, have reinforced for me how important it is for our organisations to be agile, and that an Agile approach can help with this.
 Isn’t this a bit circular, I hear you say?
 Did she really mean to write agile and Agile?
 Aren’t they the same thing?

 Prosci® defines organisational agility as an embedded attribute, characterised by durability, resilience, speed, flexibility, attunement and preparedness.
 I often describe it as organisational “bounce-backability”.
 Organisations that are agile describe it as a value, a core competence and clearly see it as a competitive differentiator, allowing them to get goods and services to market faster than the competition.
 Compare this to Agile, an iterative development approach utilising collaborative effort through self-organising teams.
 Agile project management, as it is often known, originated in software development in the early years of this Millennium, and has since been extended into various project execution approaches.